Tausand-dev/TempicoSoftware/README.md

 * Create the following folder path:
     TempicoSoftware.AppDir/usr/bin
 * Place the executable inside the bin folder
+* Place the Sources folder inside the bin folder
 * Place the icon tausand_small.png located at Sources/tausand_small.png inside TempicoSoftware.AppDir
 * Create a file called TempicoSoftware.desktop inside TempicoSoftware.AppDir
 * Edit the `.desktop` file with the following